Login to Your Account

 Besides giving your teen insight into family budgeting, help them set up a simple budget so they understand how much they have to spend based on their earnings and how much they should set aside for long-term goals.
 Many financial experts suggest following the 50/30/20 rule.
 This involves allocating half of all income earned to essentials, 30% to personal spending, and the remaining amount towards savings.
 This easy-to-follow budgeting guideline is great for imparting key financial concepts like cash flow management, compound interest, thoughtful savings, and delayed gratification.
 Tracking their income and expenses will also embolden them to make better financial choices that will ultimately impact their goals and dreams for their future.

 The good news is that there are plenty of online budgeting tools and apps that make this process incredibly easy.
-Eaton Community Bank provides some cash management guides and tools online.
 Many of these tools essentially leverage the gamification of real-world tasks to keep budgeting fun and interesting.
 Your teen will be able to see where their dollars are coming from each month, where they're going, and their overall progress towards achieving goals.
 Although it's vital to let your teen be in charge of their budgeting, check in every few weeks to ensure they're staying on track.

 Tip #3: Set them up with a bank account.